-Even at $950 per Share, Costco's Stock is Still a Bargain
+Even at $950 per Share, Costco's Stock May Still be a Bargain

 Costco’s Stock Sports a PE Ratio Similar to Nvidia, But That Doesn’t Mean It’s Overpriced